Noise-induced shallow circuits and absence of barren plateaus: Results

 \subsection{Noise-induced effective shallow circuits}

-Here, we first present a high-level motivation for our investigation of the effective depth of noisy quantum circuits with respect to the task of estimating Pauli observables and then move to present our results formally.
+Here, we first present a high-level motivation for our investigation of the effective depth of noisy quantum circuits with respect to the task of estimating observables expectation values and then move to present our results formally.